H-L/dev-interviews/README.md

 # dev-interviews
-A set of Questions and Answers that recruiters asked me in Developer Interviews
+A set of Questions and Answers that recruiters ask in Developer Interviews